kaizendesu/linux-internals-simplified/process/shell.md

 Linux                    2017-11-26                                              PIPE(2)
 ```

-Now that all of the previous functions have been explored, we finally get to
+Now that all of the previous functions have been explored, we have reached the
-the function call that spawns a new process that will be execve'd into our
-program.
+_clone()_ system call.

 ```txt
 CLONE(2)                 Linux Programmer's Manual                               CLONE(2)